-- Following Russia's invasion of Ukraine in late February 2022, various countries, including the United States, issued broadranging economic sanctions against Russia and Belarus.
-Such sanctions, and impacts from the ongoing conflict and related events, may result in increased volatility in the value of Index Commodities, and may have an adverse effect on the performance of the Fund and value of the Shares. - Pandemics and other public health emergencies, including the emergence of new coronavirus ("COVID-19") variants resulting in another pandemic, could disrupt the global economy and adversely affect the Fund's performance. - The Fund's trading of futures contracts takes place in very volatile markets and in the past, oil markets have experienced extreme volatility.
-For example, the WTI futures contract for May 2020 physical delivery reached negative prices on April 20, 2020.
-If an Index Contract currently held by the Fund, or any other futures contract held by the Fund at a future date, were to reach a negative price, investors in the Fund could lose a significant portion of, or their entire, investment. - Past performance is not necessarily indicative of future results; all or substantially all of an investment in the Fund could be lost. - The Fund is subject to fees and expenses in the aggregate amount of approximately 0.77% per annum and will be successful only if its annual returns from futures trading, plus its annual Treasury Income, Money Market Income and T-Bill ETF Income, exceed such fees and expenses. - The Fund is subject to position limits imposed by the CFTC and/or futures exchange rules.
+- Past performance is not necessarily indicative of future results; all or substantially all of an investment in the Fund could be lost. - The Fund is subject to fees and expenses in the aggregate amount of approximately 0.77% per annum and will be successful only if its annual returns from futures trading, plus its annual Treasury Income, Money Market Income and T-Bill ETF Income, exceed such fees and expenses. - The Fund is subject to position limits imposed by the CFTC and/or futures exchange rules.
 If the Fund were to reach a position limit, its ability to issue new Creation Units or to reinvest income in additional futures contracts may be impaired or limited.
 This may adversely affect the correlation between the market price of the Shares and the NAV of the Fund, which could result in Shares trading at a premium or discount to the NAV of the Fund. - There can be no assurance that the Fund will achieve profits or avoid losses, significant or otherwise. - Performance of the Fund may not track the Index during particular periods or over the long term.
-Such tracking error may cause the Fund to outperform or underperform the Index. - Disruptions in the ability to create or redeem Creation Units may adversely affect investors. - Certain potential conflicts of interest exist between the Managing Owner, the Commodity Broker (as defined herein) and their affiliates and the Fund's shareholders ("Shareholders").
-Although the Managing Owner attempts to monitor for conflicts, it is extremely difficult, if not impossible, for the Managing Owner to ensure that the conflicts will not, in fact, result in adverse consequences to the Fund and the Shareholders. - The Fund's NAV may not always correspond to the market price of the Shares and, as a result, Shares may trade at prices greater than NAV (at a premium), at NAV, or less than NAV (at a discount). - Shareholders will be subject to taxation on their allocable share of the Fund's taxable income, whether or not they receive cash distributions.
+Such tracking error may cause the Fund to outperform or underperform the Index. - Disruptions in the ability to create or redeem Creation Units may adversely affect investors. - Certain potential conflicts of interest exist between the Managing Owner, the Commodity Broker (as defined herein) and their affiliates and the Shareholders.
+Although the Managing Owner attempts to monitor for conflicts, it is extremely difficult, if not impossible, for the Managing Owner to ensure that the conflicts will not, in fact, result in adverse consequences to the Fund and the Shareholders. - The Fund's NAV may not always correspond to the market price of the Shares and, as a result, Shares may trade at prices greater than NAV (at a premium), at NAV, or less than NAV (at a discount). - Shareholders will be subject to taxation on their allocable share of the Fund's taxable income, whether or not they receive cash distributions. - As a result of increasingly interconnected global economies and financial markets, armed conflict between countries or in a geographic region, for example the current conflicts between Russia and Ukraine in Europe and Hamas and Israel in the Middle East, may impact the Fund's investments.
+Such conflicts, and other corresponding events, have had, and could continue to have, severe effects on regional and global economic and financial markets, including increased volatility, reduced liquidity, and overall uncertainty.
+The negative impacts may be particularly acute in certain commodities markets. - The Fund's trading of futures contracts takes place in very volatile markets.
+In the past, oil markets have experienced extreme volatility.
+For example, the WTI futures contract for May 2020 physical delivery reached negative prices on April 20, 2020.
+If an Index Contract currently held by the Fund, or any other futures contract held by the Fund at a future date, were to reach a negative price, investors in the Fund could lose a significant portion of, or their entire, investment.